Mac1431/libft/README.md

 Now to clean up (removing the .o files and the .c files from the root), call `make clean`

-**WARNING:** `make clean` will delete all your files from your root directory.
-Do not run it if you're using the `Makefile` file.
-This is why I added the `Makefile-sample` file.

 ### How do I use the library?

-I added an example file called **example.c**, it's using the function **ft_putstr** to print "DON'T PANIC" to the screen.
+I added an example file called **example.c**, it's using the function **ft_putstr** to print "WeThinkCode_ is doing the most!!!" to the screen.

 If you try to compile it with gcc using `gcc example.c` you will get an *undefined symbol* error for ft_putstr.

-You have to tell the file where your library resides and which library it is using:
+You have to include the library when compiling:

-`gcc example.c -L. -lft`
+`gcc example.c libft.a`

--L takes the path to your library. `.` in this case<br>
--l takes the name of your library.
-This is the set of characters that come after `lib` in your library name.
+-libft.a is the library created after running `make`

 That's it.
 Now run it using `./a.out`